 When to start: at least 3 months before TTC.

-Step 3: Quit sugar
+Step 3: Say goodbye to excess sugar

 I know – this is probably one you don’t want to hear.
 But it’s oh-so-important.
-Here are 6 reasons to quit sugar for good when it comes to fertility.
+Here are 6 reasons to quit free sugar for good when it comes to fertility.

 - 1 in 20 women in the U.K. get Gestational Diabetes; and whilst you’ll commonly read that it usually goes away after birth, women with Gestational Diabetes are 50% more likely to go on to develop Type 2 Diabetes later in life.
+Reducing sugar load pre-pregnancy can help make it easier to avoid sugary sweets during pregnancy as well.

 - High sugar intake is linked to a worsening of PCOS, one of the most common female health issues affecting between 1 in 6 and 1 in 10 women (because so many women are thought to be undiagnosed), and also one of the leading causes of infertility in young women.